Get exclusive member benefits & effect social change. Join Today

-The Atkins Diet promises to help you lose excess weight and keep it off by consuming fewer carbohydrates, which allows your body to burn greater amounts of fat.
-The Atkins Nutrition Approach involves a reduced glycemic load (carb content), with the goal of keeping blood sugar levels in a healthy range.
-The diet plan promises to be a lifetime approach to weight loss.
+The Atkins diet promises to help you lose excess weight and keep it off by consuming fewer carbohydrates.
+Limiting carb intake is supposed to burn greater amounts of fat and keep blood sugar levels within a healthy range.
+The diet plan promises to be a lifetime approach to weight loss, not a temporary solution.

-Low-carbohydrate diets have proven to be effective for weight loss for a limited period.
-These diet plans call for a reduction in snack foods and alcohol, which are often high in simple carbs and sources of "empty" calories that lead to weight gain.
-In the past, the Atkins Diet was popular for allowing its followers to consume large amounts of fat (burgers, cheese, bacon, eggs, etc.) and still lose weight, as long as the carb count was low.
-Common sense and research tells us that consuming a large amount of fat is probably not good for your health in the long term.
-Thus, the diet plan caught a lot of bad press for this and has since repositioned itself—now promoting lean protein and a wider variety of fruits and vegetables.
+Low-carbohydrate diets are proven to be effective for short-term weight loss.
+These diet plans call for a reduction in snack foods, sweets, and alcohol, which are often high in simple carbs and calories that lead to weight gain.
+In the past, the Atkins diet was popular for allowing its followers to consume large amounts of fat and still lose weight.
+However, large amounts of dietary fat can increase your risk for heart disease, high blood pressure, and stroke.
+Because of this, some proponents of the Atkins diet have since revised their recommendations and now promote lean, or low-fat, protein and a wider variety of high-fiber fruits and vegetables.

 Written by: JC Jones and Ryan Wallace